alastairlundy/CliRunner/CliRunnerLibrary/CliRunner.Extensions/README.md

 ### DependencyInjecton
 CliRunner.Extensions provides an extension method to make it easier to use CliRunner with Microsoft.Extensions.DependencyInjection.

-The ``AddCliRunner`` IServiceCollection extension method adds CliRunner's interface-able services.
+The ``AddCliRunner`` IServiceCollection extension method adds CliRunner's and ProcessExtensions' interface-able services.

 The services injected includes:
 * ``IFilePathResolver``